darkawesome/blog/content/blog/quote.md

 The main purpose of this was to use pup to get a specific css selector and learn from there.
 PUP is a command line tool for processing HTML.
 It reads from stdin, prints to stdout, and allows the user to filter parts of the page using css selectors. (https://github.com/EricChiang/pup)

-I have recently been learning about the Beautiful Soup and Selenium libraries and I will be making a Amazon Scrapper for a friend to implement on his website.
+I have recently been learning about the Beautiful Soup and Selenium libraries and I will be making a Amazon Scrapper for a the Aionian Bible Project to implement on their website (http://www.dgjc.org/aionian-bible).
 That post should come after this one unless another project takes priority.